cityofmiami/api-standards/README.md

        -   Refresh token – used for extending access token validity

        -   Scopes

-          -   See spotify developer site for how they manage scopes

     -   End user is in full control of their data